There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 It’s about doing lots of small things right and in the right order.

-And the net result can be enough better-than-decent money – job replacement income if you really want it.
+And the net result can be enough better-than-decent money – job replacement passive income if you really want it.